Comprehensive care for hypertrophic cardiomyopathy (HCM) patients

-- Genetic Counseling: A dedicated cardiogenetic specialist helps appropriately screen and treat family members who may be at risk for HCM.
+- Genetic Counseling: A dedicated cardiogenetic specialist helps appropriately screen and treat family members who may be at risk.

-- Coordinated Care: Being referred to the HCM clinic doesn’t mean you will no longer address HCM with your physician.
+- Coordinated Care: Being referred to the HCM clinic doesn’t mean you will no longer address your condition with your physician.
 The clinic will keep your physician updated on your results every step of the way.